jqnatividad/qsv/README.md

 ## Installation

-Pre-built binaries for Windows, Linux and macOS are available [from GitHub](https://github.com/jqnatividad/qsv/releases/latest).
+Pre-built binaries for Windows, Linux and macOS are available [from GitHub](https://github.com/jqnatividad/qsv/releases/latest), including binaries compiled with [Rust Nightly/Unstable](https://stackoverflow.com/questions/70745970/rust-nightly-vs-beta-version) (click [here](https://github.com/jqnatividad/qsv/blob/master/docs/PERFORMANCE.md#nightly-release-builds) for more info).

 There are three versions of qsv. `qsv` supports features, with the pre-built binaries enabling all valid platform features[^6];
 `qsvlite` has all [features](#feature-flags) disabled (half the size of `qsv`); `qsvdp` is optimized for use with [DataPusher+](https://github.com/dathere/datapusher-plus), with only DataPusher+ relevant commands and the self-update engine removed (a sixth of the size of `qsv`).